practice problem 1

 - Not all resonant orbits produce gaps and sometimes the exact opposite happens.
 Certain harmonic ratios seem to attract asteroids resulting in the formation of groups at some resonant orbits.
-The most famous of these are the Trojan asteroids, which are locked in a 1:1 resonance with jupiter and are clumped 60° on either side of it at the Lagrange points.
+The most famous of these are the Trojan asteroids, which are locked in a 1:1 resonance with Jupiter and are clumped 60° on either side of it at the Lagrange points.
 (Lagrange orbits will be discussed in more detail in the two sections on orbital mechanics in this book.)
 The second most important example of this effect is the Hilda group, which occupies the 3:2 resonant orbit at 3.58 au.
 Why some resonances produce groups while others produce gaps is a subject that still hasn't been fully resolved.

 - Some resonant orbits appear to have only one occupant.
-The asteroid 279 Thule is the lone member of the Thule group in 4:3 resonance with jupiter.
-It is also one of only a half dozen or so objects which lie in an otherwise big empty region from 4.2 to 5.0 au.
-If Thule is lonely today it can only get lonlier tomorrow.
+The asteroid 279 Thule is the lone member of the Thule group in 4:3 resonance with Jupiter It is also one of only a half dozen or so objects which lie in an otherwise big empty region from 4.2 to 5.0 au.
+If Thule is lonely today it can only get lonelier tomorrow.
 The other residents of this forbidden zone are all in orbits that appear to be unstable.
 Jupiter's gravity is gradually sweeping this region clean.

 - Sometimes the connection made between a particular group or gap and an orbital resonance is loose.

-- The Cybele group is reported to be in a 7:4 resonance with jupiter.
-The core of this group orbits 3.38 au from the sun, but the resonance it's assigned to lies at 3.58 au — a 6% difference.
+- The Cybele group is reported to be in a 7:4 resonance with Jupiter The core of this group orbits 3.38 au from the Sun, but the resonance it's assigned to lies at 3.58 au — a 6% difference.